 The Backcountry Bed 700 is a stomach sleeper's best friend.
 This comfortable and versatile sleeping bag allows you to sleep in all different positions and regulate your warmth with its quilt insert.
 It wins our Top Pick Award because the quilt makes you feel like you're sleeping in an actual bed and is very comforting.

 The intricacies of the bag/quilt interface took some time to get used to.
 At first, our testers found this bag a bit drafty in colder temperatures if the quilt wasn't properly tucked.
-We had a similar problem with the Sierra Designs Cloud's comforter.
 This is one drawback to the design of the Backcountry Bed, but once you get used to it, it becomes easier to use.
 When the quilt is completely tucked in, it seems to stay put, even when you move around.
 This bag has no zippers, so once it's all tucked in, there are no draft points to worry about.
 It also allows you to be stealthier getting in and out as not to disturb your tent mate undoing your zipper.

 The temperature rating of EN comfort 20F seems slightly ambitious.
 We'd hesitate to take the Backcountry Bed out below freezing.
 We feel comfortable and warm in this bag at night when temperatures get down into the mid-30s.
-It has 24 ounces of 700 fill down, which is lower quality and loft than the higher end bags like the Marmot Phase 20 but still feels fluffy and cozy.
+It has 24 ounces of 700 fill down, which is lower quality and loft other competitors but still feels fluffy and cozy.
 Luckily if you're a warm sleeper, it is effortless to regulate your temperature with the integrated quilt and foot vent.
 If you are too hot at night, you can open up the bag by lowering a corner of the quilt or throwing the whole thing off.
 The Backcountry Bed has cozy hand pockets in the edges of the quilt that you can use when the quilt is untucked, like a folded down comforter, or put your hands into wrap it around you inside.
 We like that the bag does not have insulation on the back through the torso, as it is meant to have a sleeping pad insulate you from the ground.
 But it is insulated all the way around the foot box — an area that women tend to get very cold.
-If you want warmth, the toastiest traditional mummy bag we tested was the Feathered Friends Egret.

-Even though the quality of down is lower in the new version of the bag, we were impressed to see that Sierra Designs shaved 3 ounces off the old Backcountry Bed's weight.
+Even though the quality of down is lower in the new version of the bag, we are impressed to see that Sierra Designs shaved 3 ounces off the old Backcountry Bed's.
+Weighing in at 2.55 lbs, it's a lofty and comfortable bag but not the lightest out there.
+While its great for the average backpacker, this bag isn't a top choice for women looking to go ultra light on the trail.

 When the quilt is all tucked in it feels very cozy, almost as if you are being cradled in it.
 The ability to regulate your temperature by adjusting the quilt and the foot gasket make it extra comfortable at many different temperatures.
-While the NEMO Rave 15 is designed to offer a lot of leg room, the Backcountry Bed has more room for the upper torso and arms and less for the legs.
+The Backcountry Bed has more room for the upper torso and arms and legs for the legs.
 Side sleeping is still quite easily done — your legs just rotate inside the bag.

 Sierra Designs has put a lot of thought into the design and features of this sleeping bag.
 We like how well all the features work together to create the whole package.
 The catenary shaped opening of the bag is somewhat womb-like, cradling you and keeping your arms tucked in, holding the quilt in place as well.
 Sierra Designs has added a cord closure system in the new 700 version to help keep the quilt tucked in when you want it.
 The quilt itself is lofty and cozy, and the hand/arm pockets work well when your arms are outside the bag, either on your back or stomach.
 We like the zipper-less foot-venting gasket, although it is quite easy to stick your feet out of it accidentally, this is only a minor problem.